 A ski resort that’s only open in summer?
 In the northern hemisphere?
 Yes, that’s Fonna in Norway.
 And you can arrive by boat… it’s just a half hour from a magnificent fjord.
-Fonna Glacier Ski Resorts is very cool, literally – located on the northernmost of four glaciers in Foglefonna National Park in western Norway along the Hardanger Fjord.
+Fonna Glacier Ski Resort is very cool, literally – located on the northernmost of four glaciers in Foglefonna National Park in western Norway along the Hardanger Fjord.
 Folgefonna is the most southerly Norway glacier- and the 3rd largest largest.

 Summer skiing on a glacier is amazing, at this high alpine winter wonderland with brilliant sea views of Norway.